MicrosoftDocs/azure-stack-docs/azure-stack/hci/concepts/secure-baseline.md

 | Data in-transit protection | [SMB Encryption for in-cluster traffic](/windows-server/storage/file-server/smb-security#smb-encryption) | Encrypts traffic between servers in the cluster (on your storage network).            | No                              |

+### Modify security after deployment

-After deployment you can toggle certain security features using PowerShell while maintaining drift control enabled , to do so, here a comprehensive table:
+Once the deployment is complete, you can also toggle certain security features via while maintaining the drift control.
+Here is a comprehensive table of the commands used to modify these security features.
+As noted, some of these features may require a reboot to take effect.

 #### Enable commands